How Self-Service Technology Can Help Restaurants Promote Physical Distancing

-Direct online ordering is one of the easiest ways for restaurants to control the flow of customers ordering and picking up takeout orders.
+While taking call-in orders is one option, direct online ordering is one of the easiest ways for restaurants to manage and control the flow of customers ordering and picking up takeout orders.
 With online ordering solutions like TouchBistro Online Ordering, customers can place their order for takeout or delivery directly from a restaurant’s website or order.tbdine.com – no visit to the restaurant or phone call required.
 For restaurants like Toronto pizza joint 850 Degrees, online ordering has not only helped to promote social distancing, but it has already helped bring in enough revenue to rehire several staff members.

 In states where dine-in restrictions remain in place, self-service technology like online ordering is especially vital because it allows customers to continue enjoying restaurant fare without the need to interact with restaurant staff.
 In fact, Technomic Ignite found there was a significant increase in the number of diners using online ordering platforms between Q1 and Q2 of 2020, while in-person ordering took a major dive.